AutoFix PR Configuration

 * **Auto-Merge PR:** Aikido relies on built-in Github, Gitlab and Azure DevOps auto-merge features for this, learn more [here](/autofix-and-remediation/automation-and-merging/auto-merge-autofix-pull-requests.md).

 * **Create Task for PR:** important for compliance reasons.
-This will automatically create a new task in your connected task tracker, linking to the created PR.&#x20;
+This will automatically create a new task in your connected task tracker, linking to the created PR.

 ### Linking Pull Requests with Tasks

-There are two ways to link your pull requests to tasks:<br>
+There are two ways to link AutoFix pull requests to tasks, both can be used at the same time.<br>

-Task identifiers for fixed issues are automatically included in the branch name.
-If your workspace is integrated with a task tracker, the PR will automatically link to the corresponding task.
+Task identifiers for issues fixed in the PR are included in the branch name by default.
+If your workspace is integrated with a task tracker, the PR will automatically be linked to the corresponding task by the task tracker.

 ## Repository-specific configuration